Derek Mollison

 Crawford Derek Mollison (22 October 1901 – 19 December 1943) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
-He died while serving in the Second AIF when an aircraft in which he was a passenger crashed at Canal Creek, near Yaamba, Queensland.
+He died while serving in the Second Australian Imperial Force when an aircraft in which he was a passenger crashed at Canal Creek, near Yaamba, Queensland.

 Family

-The son of Crawford Henry Mollison (1863-1949), the Victorian Government Pathologist, and his second wife, Elizabeth Corientia Mollison (1869-1920), née Browne, daughter of Thomas Alexander Browne a.k.a.
+The son of Crawford Henry Mollison (1863–1949), the Victorian Government Pathologist, and his second wife, Elizabeth Corientia Mollison (1869–1920), née Browne, daughter of Thomas Alexander Browne a.k.a.
 Rolf Boldrewood, Crawford Derek Mollison was born, in South Yarra, on 22 October 1901.

 He married Muriel Wallis Ludbrook on 2 July 1924; they had two children, Barbara (1925-), and Graeme (1929-).

 His wife's brother, Campbell Malcolm Ludbrook, died (on 11 February 1922) as a result of the severe head injuries he sustained when an aeroplane in which he was a passenger crashed near Mildura; the pilot, a friend of Ludbrook's, did not have a pilot's license, and the aeroplane had been denied a certificate of airworthiness by the Department of Civil Aviation.

 Crawford Derek Mollison died in an aircraft crash in Queensland while serving with the Second AIF on 19 December 1943.